 The OSCM division promotes research on important and broad problems, with a focus on empirical research that is often cross-disciplinary.
 The Distinguished Scholar award offers an opportunity to highlight, define and honor scholars that emphasize this focus.

-Our warmest congratulations, John and Stephan, on winning our division’s Distinguished Scholar Award!
+Our warmest congratulations, Wendy, on winning our division’s Distinguished Scholar Award!
 What made you take a job in academia?

 What were the defining moments in your career?

-What was your the most important lesson you would like to share with younger faculty?
+What was your most important lesson that you would like to share with younger faculty?

 Any fun facts about yourself?

-Thank you for taking the time for this interview, John and Stephan!
+Thank you for taking the time for this interview, Wendy!

 Past OSCM Distinguished Scholar Awards